openshift-4-compliance/openshift-4-compliance-automation/open-policy-agent/authorization/prevent-default-serviceaccount-usage/README.md

 * Note that any openshift-* & kubernetes-* default namespaces are excluded
 4. Deploy test pods & deployment object to make sure the policy works as expected

-`You should be logged in as cluster-admin privilaged user`
+`You should be logged in as cluster-admin privileged user`

 ## Deploy the template & constraint yamls that define the policy